appsemble/appsemble/packages/e2e/README.md

 - `CI_MERGE_REQUEST_IID` — By default tests are run against the staging environment on https://staging.appsemble.review.
 If this variable is specified, tests are run against the merge request review environment instead.
-- `DUMPIO` — If set to `true`, puppeteer IO will be dumped to the terminal.
-- `HEADLESS` — By default a headless browser is used.
-Set this to `false` to disable headless mode,